stnyein/Lumina-Dist/README.md

 ```

 Connects to the Master, ingests the matrix shard, processes it using parallel CPU cores, and returns the compressed payload via gRPC.

+---

+> **⚖️ Disclosures (per hackathon rules):**
+> The core infrastructure and agentic logic of Lumina-Dist are custom-written in bare-metal Rust.
+To achieve high-performance distributed computing, this project utilizes the open-source `Rayon` crate for parallelization and the open-source `gRPC` framework for node-to-node network transmission.